 None of this is criticism of the individual therapists.
 NHS paediatric OTs are qualified, registered, and often excellent.
 The constraint is caseload.
 With hundreds of children waiting, services have to ration time.

-NHS wait times in Kent — what to expect
+NHS wait times in Kent — how to check

 When NHS Is Enough, and When Private Makes Sense